Megadeth: Imagery

+Dave Mustaine sketched the original drawing of the bands mascot Vic Rattlehead for the cover of their debut album Killing Is My Business... and Business Is Good!.
+However, Combat Records lost the artwork and improvised a completely different concept.
+The original artwork was recovered and placed on the reissue of Killing Is My Business... and Business Is Good!.
+According to Mustaine, the mascot represents his feelings about religious repression and freedom of expression.

+Vic was on the cover art of the band's first four albums from 1985–1990; however, he was not seen on any from 1991 to 2000.
+He made his return on their 2001 album The World Needs a Hero and has since appeared on 10 of their 17 album covers.

+A costumed version of Vic can often be seen on stage during Megadeth concerts.

+Megadeth's wordmark has stayed the same throughout the bands run and features a bold serif font with elongated and sharp angles of the letters.
+It is occasionally occupied by a hazard symbol.

 Legacy

 Having sold more than 50 million units worldwide, Megadeth is one of the few bands from the 1980s American underground metal scene to have achieved mass commercial success.
 Along with contemporaries Metallica, Slayer, and Anthrax, Megadeth is regarded as one of the core founding groups of thrash metal.
 These bands are often referred to as the "big four" of thrash metal, responsible for the genre's development and popularization.
 Loudwire ranked Megadeth the third best thrash metal band of all time, praising the group's "provoking lyrics and mind-warping virtuosity".
 CMJ New Music Report called the band's debut album a seminal release and a representative of "the golden age of speed metal".
 Billboard called the band's second album Peace Sells... but Who's Buying? a "landmark of the thrash movement" whose lyrics it found still relevant.
 MTV also recognized the band as an influential metal act, highlighting the technical aspect of the early albums.

 Megadeth is considered one of the most musically influential groups that originated in the 1980s.
 As part of the early American thrash metal movement, the band's music was a direct influence on death metal.
 Sociologist Keith Kahn-Harris wrote that the mainstream success of Megadeth was one of the reasons for the expansion of extreme metal to countries where it had previously been unknown.
-The band had influenced many metal bands, including Sepultura, Pantera, Slipknot, Bullet for My Valentine, Trivium, Avenged Sevenfold, Arch Enemy, Children of Bodom, Lamb of God, As I Lay Dying, All That Remains, Evile and Toxic Holocaust.
+The band had influenced many metal bands, including Sepultura, Pantera, Slipknot, Bullet for My Valentine, Trivium, Avenged Sevenfold, Arch Enemy, Unearth, Darkest Hour, Municipal Waste, Children of Bodom, Lamb of God, Killswitch Engage, Hatebreed, As I Lay Dying, All That Remains, Evile and Toxic Holocaust.

 According to Nielsen SoundScan, Megadeth has sold 9.2 million copies of its albums in the United States between 1991 and 2014.

+In 2016, the staff of Loudwire named them the seventh best metal band of all time.